So you’ve been booked for an interview session.

-Since the challenge of facing the interview cuts across the board—including financial analysts—I’ve put together a comprehensive guide that has some of the main questions and answers you can expect in a financial analyst interview.
+Since the challenge of facing the interview cuts across the board—including financial analysts—I’ve put together a comprehensive guide focusing on financial analyst interview questions and answers.

 More than that, the guide is designed to help you conquer the fear in your mind so that you can speak the language the hiring panel understands—and persuade them to hire you.

 What Are Recruiters Looking for in Financial Analysts?